n00btube/sm-weapon-tank/README.md

 This is a patch for Super Metroid that replaces the unused ‘reserve missiles’ with Weapon Tanks.
 They make regular (and charge) beams deal more damage.

+As of v2, the damage increase is now configurable.
+See inside the asm for details, near the bottom.
+I’m sure it’s far more up-to-date than anything I’d put in this README.

 # Special Thanks

 * **Kejardon**: notes on PLMs and the RAM map.